Skip to main content

 To validate your domain using the HTTP Practical Demonstration and HTTP Practical Demonstration with unique filename DCV methods, you need at least two items.
 You need a third item for the unique filename method.

-A DigiCert-generated unique filename (for HTTP Practical Demonstration with unique filename only).
+2. DigiCert-generated unique filename, applicable to just the HTTP Practical Demonstration with unique filename DCV method.

-The URL or location where you need to place the .txt file containing the random value on your website:
+3. Location where you need to place the .txt file containing the random value on your website, applicable to both methods.

 The URL does two things:

-It contains the FQDN (fully qualified domain name) of the domain you want us to validate.
+• It contains the FQDN (fully qualified domain name) or IP address you want to validate.

-It tells us where to look so that we can find the .txt file with the DigiCert-generated random value..
+• It tells DigiCert where to look so that we can find the .txt file with the DigiCert-generated random value.

 Don’t modify the URL provided